Android offers a sophisticated and powerful componentized model for building your UI, based on

 LinedEditTextclass is now a separate class file.
 When the class is nested in the

-- The other attributes and parameters in the definition are the ones passed into the custom component constructor, and then passed through to the EditText constructor, so they are the same parameters that you would use for an EditText view.
-Note that it is possible to add your own parameters as well, and we will touch on this again below.
+The other attributes and parameters in the definition are the ones passed into the custom component constructor and then passed through to the

-A more sophisticated component may override even more
+A more sophisticated component can override even more